previous next up top

 Data constructor restriction

-As a stop-gap measure, BER MetaOCaml N100 imposes the restriction that all data constructors and record labels used within brackets must come from the types that are declared in separately compiled modules.
-For example, the following expressions are all acceptable:
+BER MetaOCaml since N100 eschews such AST modification, imposing a constructor restriction instead: all data constructors and record labels used within brackets must come from the types that are declared in separately compiled modules.
+The restriction follows from the observation that OCaml has no problem compiling code such as Some 1 with constructors of the (standard) data types.
+The following expressions all satisfy the restriction:

 .<true>.